What is HiSafe v3?

-The Part C: Predictive Method of the HSM can be easily integrated into every jurisdiction's project development process through design projects, or corridor/intersection alternatives analysis projects.
-With the predictive method, the designer can test the safety tradeoffs of design decisions such as narrower lanes and a wider median, or narrower median and wider shoulders; and thus safety can meaningfully become part of the practical design process and/or least cost planning analyses.
+These tools from the HSM can be easily integrated into every jurisdiction's project development process through design projects, or corridor/intersection alternatives analysis projects.
+With the this information from the HSM, the designer can test the safety tradeoffs of design decisions such as narrower lanes and a wider median, or narrower median and wider shoulders; and thus safety can meaningfully become part of the practical design process and/or least cost planning analyses.
 It allows for safety to be quantitatively assessed and meaningfully used as a project performance measures in conjunction with other typical project considerations such as community needs, roadway capacity, delay, cost, right-of-way, and environmental considerations.

 The HiSafe software conducts the calculations and is an easy way to test alternatives.
 The facilities included in the HiSafe software are: